rey/cookbook/recipes/corned-beef-camping-stew.md

-# Camping corned beef stew
+# Corned beef camping stew

 ## About